Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 ![UAN Upgrade Transitions](../../../img/UAN_transition_CSM_1.2.png)

-Concretely, users on a running UAN may be transitioned from the CMN to the new CAN between the two following upgrade points:
+Concretely, users on a running UAN may be transitioned from the CMN to the new CAN before [UANs are booted with new images](../../boot_orchestration/Boot_UANs.md).

 ### Configure UAI